In This Article

-In marriage, you and your partner are united 'til death do you part.
-In the beginning, this is a joyous prospect—who doesn't enjoy sharing fun activities with their spouse?
+Till death do you part is a joyous prospect in the beginning—and who doesn't enjoy sharing fun activities with their spouse?
 There is seemingly endless time for snuggling during a movie at home, exploring new places during vacations, or eventually bonding over the birth of a child, just to name a few.
-These are the things that bring spouses closer together and make marriage something most of us aspire to one day participate in.

-It's important to remember that marriage isn’t all fun and games.
-It’s riddled with conflict and, at no time, do we want to feel more connected and cared for than during conflict with our spouse.
-And that is something that those married to a passive aggressive spouse don’t experience.
+But it's important to remember that marriage isn’t all fun and games.
+It’s riddled with conflict, and at no time do we want to feel more connected and cared for than during conflict with our spouse.
+And that is something that those married to a passive-aggressive spouse don’t experience.

-People who suffer from passive aggressive behavior have a hard time expressing their feelings verbally.
-This results in them suppressing any negative emotions they may experience.
-Instead of express negative emotions verbally they project those feelings in their behaviors toward a spouse.
+People who display passive-aggressive behavior have a hard time expressing their feelings verbally.
+This results in the suppression of any negative emotions they may experience.
+Instead of expressing negative emotions verbally, they project those feelings in their behaviors toward a spouse.

 Marriage is a contract, one you enter into expecting to get your needs met during the good times and bad.
-Passive aggressive people are fairly handy at showing up and meeting needs during the good times, not so much during the bad times.
+Passive-aggressive people are fairly handy at showing up and meeting needs during good times, but not so much during the bad times.

 Their fear of conflict coupled with their fear of forming emotional connections keeps them from being a fully engaged marital partner.
 Attempts to engage with a partner who suffers from this may result in a sense of emotional abandonment.

 They can form an intimate connection, up to a certain point.
-They can be self-sacrificing, up to a certain point.
-They can make an emotional investment, up to a certain point.
+They can be self-sacrificing, within limits.
+They can make an emotional investment, to a degree.
 If a spouse always stops short of giving what you need, especially during times of conflict, a marriage can be very lonely.

 4 Ways a Passive Aggressive Spouse Promotes Loneliness During Conflict

-- During an argument, a passive aggressive person will claim that their partner is overreacting or too aggressive.
+- During an argument, a passive-aggressive person will claim that their partner is overreacting or too aggressive.
 In the heat of the moment, it is completely normal, healthy even, to be expressive and show emotions.
 These are traits that they themselves cannot understand, much less demonstrate.
-They may not see the exercise as a way to solve a problem—only to deepen one; some may even take it as a personal.
+They may not see the exercise as a way to solve a problem—only to deepen one; some may even take it as a personal attack.
 Their refusal to engage in conflict leaves their spouse feeling lonely and responsible for all the marital problems.

 There is a twisted logic at play behind someone's need to remain calm and logical during times of conflict.
 They fear rejection, and by engaging and sharing their emotions during conflict, they feel this will trigger a rejection by someone they love.
 The thought of anyone being upset with them is unsettling, and when that person is their betrothed, they see it as emotional destruction.

-Marriage to someone with passive aggressive tendencies can cause you to question your self-worth and your right to someone caring about your feelings.
+Marriage to someone with passive-aggressive tendencies can cause you to question your self-worth and your right to someone caring about your feelings.
 Whether they realize it or not, they stifle you and your needs in favor of getting their needs met.
-Don’t buy into their emotionally deficient message!